11 Books by Black Authors You Should Read in College

 Acclaimed writer and professor Roxane Gay is an expert on topics like Black womanhood, LGBTQ+ rights, body image, racial inequality, and sexual violence.
 Her 2014 debut novel, "An Untamed State," illuminates women's experiences with sexual assault, trauma, and patriarchy, with Gay challenging the "strong Black woman" trope by demonstrating the complexities of the relationships between romance, vulnerability, forgiveness, and betrayal.

 The book centers on Mireille Duval Jameson, the daughter of a wealthy construction businessman from Haiti, who is kidnapped while visiting family in Port-au-Prince and held for ransom.
 Her father refuses to provide aid to her, leaving Mireille to endure and fight her way out of continuous assault and torment.

-This suspenseful novel leaves readers on edge as we learn the power and strength of a woman's body and how much women endure bodily harm for the misdeeds of men.
+This suspenseful novel leaves readers on edge as we learn the power and strength of a woman's body and how much women endure bodily harm for the misdeeds of men.$$ on Amazon